alexandru/alexn.org/source/_posts/2012-11-02-scala-functional-programming-type-classes.markdown

 although doing it in Clojure is easy because you simply do not care about the returned types.

+**NOTE: the above code is not bullet-proof, as conflicts can happen**

+Say in addition to a CanFold[Traversable,_] you also define something for Sets (which are also traversable) ...

+{% highlight scala %}
+implicit def CanFoldSets[A] = new CanFold[Set[A], Set[A]] {
+  def sum(x: Set[A], y: Set[A]) = x ++ y
+  def zero = Set.empty[A]
+}

+sum(Set(1,2) :: Set(3,4) :: Nil)
+{% endhighlight %}

+This will generate a conflict error and I'm still looking for a solution that makes the compiler use the most specific type it can find, while still keeping that nice contra-variance we've got going (hey, I'm just getting started).
+The error message looks like this:

+{% highlight sh %}
+both method CanFoldSeqs in object ... and method CanFoldSets in object ... match expected type CanFold[Set[Int], B]
+{% endhighlight %}

+That's not bad at all as far as error messages go.
+For now, you just avoid being too general and in case you want to override the default behavior in the current scope, you can shadow the conflicting
+definitions:

+{% highlight scala %}
+{
+  // shadowing the more general definition
+  // (notice the block, representing its own scope,
+  //  so shadowing is local)
+  def CanFoldSeqs = null

+  // this now works
+  sum(Set(1,2) :: Set(3,4) :: Nil)
+  //=> Set[Int] = Set(1, 2, 3, 4)
+}
+{% endhighlight %}

+In essence, this is heavy stuff already.
+Good design can make for kick-ass libraries though.

 ## 5. Scala's Collections Library is Awesome

 So what does the above buy you anyway?
 The following are some examples